 If you’re facing a DWI administrative suspension, the penalties depend on your prior offenses in Ralls County, MO or elsewhere in Missouri:

-- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Ralls County, MO area after 30 days.
+- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Ralls County, MO area after 30 days.

-How to Get a Hardship License (Limited Driving Privilege) in Ralls County, MO
+Securing a Limited Driving Privilege (Hardship License) in Ralls County, MO

-If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Ralls County, MO.
-You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
-If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:
+If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Ralls County, MO.
+To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
+After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:

 - Attending Substance Awareness Traffic Offender Program (SATOP) or other alcohol- or drug-treatment programs